zhangsu/seal/README.md

 After OpenAL is installed, you can start building Seal.
 Seal will dynamically link OpenAL.

+Note that depending on where OpenAL's `make install` installs the actual shared library, you may need to add the lib path to `LD_LIBRARY_PATH` in order for Seal to find the shared `libopenal.so` file.

 ### Install as a Gem (in a sane environment)

 ```Bash